+The King's Bastion was designed to be the strong point of Line Wall, the defences that ran down the west side of the Rock.
 The bastion itself was an angular structure with two faces and two flanks projecting out from the curtain wall so that fire from the flanks could protect any bastions on either side and the curtain wall itself.
-The stone work on the outside of the bastion (in the example at Gibraltar) was not designed to stop cannon balls and shells, it was merely a retaining wall for a good thickness of packed earth and rubble that would absorb the enemy shot.
+The stonework on the outside of the bastion (in the example at Gibraltar) was not designed to stop cannon balls and shells, it was merely a retaining wall for a good thickness of packed earth and rubble that would absorb the enemy shot.
 Kings Bastion had one other feature, it was shaped like an arrow so that the part of the bastion that connected with the curtain wall was inset allowing three fields of fire to engage any enemy unfortunate enough to find themselves in that position.

 King’s Bastion was built on the site of a Spanish gun position, the Plataforma de San Lorenzo, and construction began in 1773.
 It was the most important part of the western defences playing a major role as a command post during the Great Seige from 1779 to 1783, in particular, the action known as the ‘Grand Attack’ of 1782 when the Spanish floating batteries assaulted Gibraltar.

 By 1859 there were seventeen 32-pounder, six 8 inch smoothbore cannon and two 10 inch howitzers installed in the bastion.
 Between 1873 and 1878 the bastion was modified to take one 12.5 inch and four 10 inch muzzle loaded rifled guns (RMLs) on turntables mounted in iron shielded casemates.
 They were in operation until 1902.